MRT Line 4 (Metro Manila): Background

+In 1994, the proposal's origins came when the original Line 4 was conceptualized by the Ramos administration with a study by SOFRETU, a French firm.
+Meanwhile, Spanish firms and Halcrow also participated in the study.
+The plan would have been an 18.35 km partly elevated light rail line that would run from Welcome Rotonda to Quirino Highway, entirely in Quezon City.
+A year later, a French consortium led by Javlon International and Bouygues, as well as local firm Ayala Land, submitted the proposal to the government for the proposed elevated railway that would run from the Old Bilibid Prison in Santa Cruz, Manila to Batasan in Quezon City, totaling 15.1 km, while the depot was to be located in the vicinity of the University of the Philippines Diliman campus in Quezon City, as well as the planned extension to Novaliches.
+The project was approved numerous times in 1995 and first passed in 1998 with a cost of ₱16 billion in budget.
+It was scheduled to be done in 1999; however, the project would later be shelved when the original proposal status was eventually lost.
+According to the Metro Manila Urban Transportation Integration Study, the rolling stock was supposed to have 5-car light rail vehicles.

-The first MRT Line 4 project was proposed in 1999 as a line between Recto Avenue, Manila and Batasan Hills, Quezon City.
-In the late 2010s, the proposed line was renumbered as the MRT Line 8 and the Quezon Memorial Circle–Batasan Hills segment became the MRT Line 7.
-Meanwhile, the right-of-way for the present Line 4 can be traced to the southeast extension of the LRT Line 2, which would either be an automated guideway transit (AGT) or heavy rail line in the same fashion as the Line 2, as well as a bus rapid transit collector line towards the town of Binangonan in Rizal.
+As part of the MMUTIS published by the Japan International Cooperation Agency, the proposal was also included.
+Meanwhile, the right of way for the present Line 4 can be traced to the southeast extension of the LRT Line 2, which would either be an automated guideway transit (AGT) or heavy rail line in the same fashion as the Line 2, as well as a bus rapid transit collector line towards the town of Binangonan in Rizal.
+However, this would utilize the Shaw Boulevard alignment due to developmental conditions at the time.
+In the late 2010s, the Quezon Memorial Circle–Batasan Hills segment became the MRT Line 7.

 As of 2021, the Ortigas Avenue corridor has an annual average daily traffic of 185,699 vehicles.
 However, only 9.07 percent of daily traffic comes from public utility vehicles including taxis.
-An average commute from Tikling in Taytay, Rizal to Ortigas CBD in Pasig City can take up to 3 hours during rush hour.
+An average commute from Tikling in Taytay, Rizal to Ortigas Center can take up to 3 hours during rush hour.
 This is the primary motivation to build a rail line in the vicinity to improve journey times between the two areas.